 The Farm Place purchased 10 acres on SR 9 north of LaGrange, and has built a 3,500-square-foot multi-story residence that has been leased to a licensed foster family.
-The first year the home was in use, nearly 20 children passed through its doors.
+Since 2020, the first year the home was occupied, more than 40 children have passed through its doors.

-An auction and dinner in August 2019 raised over $50,000 to build a barn with office space on the property where supervised visits will take place, board meetings will be held, and a variety of animals will be housed.
-As needs require, a multi-purpose building may be built in the future as the last of the buildings proposed for The Farm.
+An auction and dinner in August 2019 raised over $50,000 to build a barn with counseling rooms and office space on the property, where supervised visitations and skills training will take place, board meetings will be held, and a variety of animals will be housed.
+As needs require, a multi-purpose building may be built in the future as the last of the buildings proposed for The Farm Place.